ringcentral/ringcentral-api-docs/docs/video/create-meetings.md

 # Scheduling and creating a meeting bridge

-??? warning "Version 1 of this API has been deprecated."
-     If you are accessing the `/rcvideo/v1/bridges` endpoint to create bridges, please be aware that this API has been deprecated.
-Please upgrade your apps accordingly.
+!!! warning "The RingCentral Video REST API and Video SDKs are in beta"

 ## What is difference between a meeting and a bridge?

 Some may notice that the name of the endpoint to create a meeting makes reference to a "bridge."
-A bridge is, for all intents and purposes, a virtual meeting room.
-These virtual meeting rooms, just like a physical meeting rooms in real-life, can be re-used for different meetings and different groups of people.
+A meeting bridge is, for all intents and purposes, a virtual meeting room.
+These virtual meeting rooms, just like a meeting rooms in real-life, can be re-used for different meetings and different groups of people.
 Unlike a physical meetings room, however, a bridge can also be used once and then thrown away for maximum security and privacy.

 A "meeting" on the other hand is created the moment a person connects to a bridge.
 That same meeting ends when the last person disconnects from the bridge, and the virtual meeting room is once again empty.